GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

 "ls" is also known as list.
 This command lists all the files and folders that are in the current directory.

---if theres a file in the area-- you can see that there is a x.txt when running the ls command.
+You can see that there is a x.txt when running the ls command.
 That is a file.
 But how do we read the file?
 That's where cat comes in.
 The cat command allows you to read the content of the file.

 Type the following command

     cat x.txt

 as you can see the terminal read off the file and displayed it.